 - A large part of the budget of the EKLIPSE project will be made available to the wider community through open calls .

 - The project, and the developing mechanism, is reactive.
 Most 3-5 year projects predict what will be important, or make an assumption on what policy and society actors should be interested in.
 We look at this from the end-users' perspective.
 This is why we have an open call for requests, so that policy-makers and societal actors can tell us what they need, and can discuss with us how we can best meet their needs.
-Our first request came from the European Commission, and is on nature-based solutions in cities.
-The Expert Working Group selected to work on this request is now finalising their report, which should be made public in February 2017.
+Our first request came from the European Commission, and was on nature-based solutions in cities.
+The Expert Working Group selected to work on this request released a report and peer-reviewed article in 2017.
 More information on this first request can be found under ongoing activities.

 - The governance of the mechanism- how it will be run, by who, with what funding etc- is really important to get right, so we can ensure the mechanism is self-sustaining and long-term.
 So, we have put in place several key components:

-- The Secretariat (Juliette Young, Estelle Balian and Marie Vandewalle): for the day to day activities, including communication between all relevant people.
+- The Secretariat (Juliette Young, Jorge Ventocilla and Marie Vandewalle): for the day to day activities, including communication between all relevant people.

 - The Strategic Advisory Board: the "ambassadors" of our project, who can advise on our direction, our budgets etc .